Our Band Directors

 Adam Spirk joined the Lindbergh School District as a band director in 2021.
 He team-teaches 6th, 7th, and 8th grade woodwinds as well as assisting with the high school marching band.
 Prior to his appointment at Lindbergh, Mr. Spirk taught band in the Mehlville School District at Oakville Middle School, Bernard Middle School, and Oakville High School.
 He was also previously a band director in the Grain Valley School District where he built a comprehensive Jazz program and assisted with the marching band, which was consistently a Bands of America Super Regional Finalist and performed in the Macy’s Thanksgiving Day Parade and NBC’s The Today Show.

 Mr. Spirk is an alumnus of the Lindbergh Band Program and was a student of Bob Spiegelman, as well as many of the band directors he is now proud to call colleagues and friends at Lindbergh.
-He received his Bachelor of Science in Music Education from the University of Missouri in 2015 and is currently pursuing a Master of Music in Music Education from Mizzou.
+He received his Bachelor of Science in Music Education in 2015 and his Master of Music in Music Education in 2022 both from the University of Missouri.
 While obtaining his Bachelor’s degree, Mr. Spirk performed with the University Wind Ensemble, Symphonic Band, Studio Jazz Band, Mizzou Saxophone Ensemble, and was a Drum Major of Marching Mizzou.
 As a student at Mizzou, Adam met his wife, Catherine, with whom he has a wonderful son, Ezra, and two beautiful cats, Snickers and Luna.
 Mr. Spirk is a member of the Missouri Music Educators Association, Missouri Association for Jazz Educators, National Educators Association, the Pi Kappa Lambda Music Honor Society and performs with the Gateway City Big Band.